 (viii) arrangements for the provision of a water supply and for the drainage and disposal of sewage and stormwater; (ix) any restriction or requirement of a lawful easement or statutory interest in the land; and (x) opportunity for solar access to each building.

-Locality Site Area per dwelling This clause does not apply
+Locality Site Area per dwelling South Spreyton 2ha

 [R7] The maximum number of dwellings permitted on a site is calculated by dividing the total area of the site by the minimum site area per dwelling.